 Usually magnetic resonance imaging

 When doctors suspect a cranial nerve disorder, they ask the person detailed questions about the symptoms.
-They also test the function of the cranial nerves Cranial Nerves When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more by asking the person to do simple tasks, such as to follow a moving target with the eyes.
+They also test the function of the cranial nerves Cranial Nerves When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more by asking the person to do simple tasks, such as to follow a moving target with the eyes.

 Imaging of the brain with magnetic resonance imaging (MRI) is often needed.